Bundeling/ArtilleryPhp/README.md

         count: 10
 ```

-For a very basic script, you can also add Requests (single or array) directly to the Artillery instance:
+For a very basic script, you can also add Requests (single or array) directly to the Artillery instance to create a new Scenario out of it:

 ```php
 $artillery = Artillery::new()
     ->addScenario(Artillery::request('get', 'http://www.google.com'));
 ```

-This creates a new scenario out of the request(s).
+### Notes

+Current implementation builds up an internal array representation.
+Meaning very little to no support for operations like getting a `Scenario` from a specific index or unsetting a property.
+For now think in terms of composition, and look forward to v2.

 ## Artillery Class